shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 In FM mode the signal meter should operate all the time.

-Note.
+*Note:*

-Currently the S meter reading is not very accurate becuase the radio hardware Rx sensitivity is not calibrated at the factor.
+- Currently the S meter reading is not very accurate becuase the radio hardware Rx sensitivity is not calibrated at the factor.
-Hence the value displayed is based on a radio with average sensitivity, individial radios may be more or less sensitive than average and hence the S meter will read higher or lower than is absolutely correct.
+- Hence the value displayed is based on a radio with average sensitivity, individial radios may be more or less sensitive than average and hence the S meter will read higher or lower than is absolutely correct.

 ![signal meter](media/signal-meter.png)